 Don’t forget that in order to buy R22, you’ll need to be an EPA-certified technician.
 So, the typical homeowner isn’t able to purchase a cylinder themselves.
 Plus, there are some strict regulations now on how refrigerant is reclaimed and recycled, which adds to the cost.
 This cost is passed on to the homeowner as companies have to cover the increased overhead associated with R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing air conditioners.

 The cost of R22 is radically increasing because of the diminishing supply, and new refrigerant will no longer be available for use at all after 2020, except from recycled quantities.

-If you’re thinking, “Wow, this is starting to sound expensive,” you’re right, it is.
-This is why when our technicians come out to assess your unit we look to see what refrigerant your unit uses, and in many cases, we’ll advise an upgrade due to the increasing cost of taking care of an R22 air conditioner.
+If you’re thinking, “Wow, this is starting to sound expensive,” you’re spot-on, it is.
+This is why when our professionals come out to inspect your unit we look to see what refrigerant your unit uses, and in many cases, we’ll advise an upgrade due to the increasing cost of taking care of an R22 air conditioner.

 How do I know if my unit uses R22?